By Alon Klayman, Threat Hunting Expert at Team Axon

 • Status: Notes if the operation successfully accomplished or not (“success”/”failure”)

-• IP Address: Might indicate the source IP from which the relevant action had been conducted.
+• IP Address: This might indicate the source IP from which the relevant action had been conducted.
 Keep in mind that this might provide an indication about Microsoft IP Addresses potentially related to some inter-communication and not necessarily the external source IP from which the user conducted the actual action.

 • Target (tab)